Trusted WordPress tutorials, when you need them most.

 For more details on creating menus, take a look at our beginner’s guide to WordPress navigation menus.

 Method 1.
-Show Different Menus to Logged in Users in WordPress Using a Plugin
+Show Different Menus to Logged-in Users in WordPress Using a Plugin

-First, you need to install and activate the Conditional Menus plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+For more details, you can see our step-by-step guide on how to install a WordPress plugin.

 From here, you’ll see the list of available menu locations defined in your WordPress theme and the menus that are currently displaying.